azagniotov/stubby4j/README.md

       url: ^/path/to/bearer$
       method: POST
       headers:
-         authorization-bearer: "YTM0NZomIzI2OTsmIzM0NTueYQ==" # no "Bearer" prefix is required when stubbing, only hash
+         authorization-bearer: "YNZmIzI2Ts0Q==" # no "Bearer" prefix is required when stubbing, only the hash
       post: this is some post data in textual format
    response:
       headers: